How to Get Close to Your Child

 4. Contextual understanding: This is when a parent is mindful of the child's developmental plight.
 For example, an adolescent girl entering middle school without her best friend may be more traumatized than a third-grade girl who is remaining at the same school.
 Peer relationships have heightened importance in the adolescent and teen years, which is developmentally appropriate.

-Helping a child who is hurting is essential, yet doing so in a way that soothes and empowers the child avoids instilling a sense of entitlement in the child.
+Helping a child who is hurting is essential, yet doing so in a way that soothes and empowers the child avoids instilling a sense of entitlement.
 Effective empathy is one way to ensure a parent remains close to a child while bolstering character and self-esteem.